 - Website platform or plugins malfunction

 If you haven’t updated your CMS platform for a long time, or if you have installed some pieces of additional software (themes, plugins, add-ons, etc.) from an unreliable source, you are basically putting your store at risk.

 - Password hack

-If you have a ‘weak’ password or if you keep it written in an easily available place, it won’t be difficult for hackers to steal your store data, as well as your money…and your business reputation.
+Having a ‘weak’ password or keeping in an easily available place – won’t be difficult for hackers to steal your store data, as well as your money…and your business reputation.

 If there is no trustworthy antivirus software installed on the device you use to run your store, or if you use an outdated browser version, the device (and the store) gets especially vulnerable.